MonoForce: Self-supervised Learning of Physics-informed Model for Predicting Robot-terrain Interaction: RELATED WORK

-One can bypass this issue by providing manual annotations for real data.
-For example, Palazzo et al. combined manually annotated real data with a simulator by a domain transfer method~\cite{Palazzo-IROS-2020}.
-However, manual annotations are extremely expensive.
-Another source of cheaper manual annotations are expert driver trajectories, that can be used to learn to predict costmap under the inverse reinforcement learning setup~\cite{Silver-IJRR-2010}.
-Although the IRL can theoretically learn from robot-endangering samples, since the driver will avoid them, the IRL is often ill-conditioned and the assumption that the driver provides optimal trajectories with respect to a latent cost is often violated.
-Although the manually supervised approach will always be superior to self-supervised methods (if a sufficient amount of manually annotated data is provided), we do not consider it to be a direct competitor to the proposed method because the manual annotations do not scale well and cannot be easily transferred among different domains (environments and robots).
+This issue can be worked around by providing manual annotations for real data.
+Palazzo et~al. combine manually annotated real data with a simulator using domain transfer~\cite{Palazzo-IROS-2020}.
+However, manual annotations for traversability are extremely expensive and error-prone.
+A~cheaper source of manual annotations are expert driver trajectories, that can be used to learn to predict costmap using Inverse Reinforcement Learning~\cite{Silver-IJRR-2010}.
+Although IRL can theoretically learn from robot-endangering samples (since the driver will avoid them), it is often ill-conditioned and the assumption that the driver provides optimal trajectories with respect to a~consistent latent cost is often violated.

+Explainable (grey-box) models also start appearing in the robotics literature.
+Zeng~et~al.~\cite{Urtasun2019} construct a DNN with partially explainable internal structure and guide the network to learn not only plans for driving an autonomous car, but also the intermediate products -- detecting other cars, object bounding boxes and motion vectors.
+However, this method needs lots of manually annotated data and externally provided maps to train the explainable inner parts correctly.
+We argue that self-supervised methods are more suitable for outdoor driving where it is much more problematic to provide high-quality manual annotations or semantic maps.

+Even though manually supervised approaches will always be superior to self-supervised methods (if sufficient amount and quality of manually annotated data is provided), we do not consider them to be a direct competitor to the proposed method because manual annotations do not scale well and cannot be easily transferred among different domains (environments and robots).

 Finally, the proposed $\nabla$physics module is implemented as a differentiable ODE solver.
 The existing end-to-end differentiable physics solvers include Neural ODE framework~\cite{neural-ode-2021} or differentiable simulators such as Google’s brax~\cite{brax2021} or Nvidia’s WARP~\cite{warp2022}.
-While the feedforward pass is usually based on the Runge-Kutta integrator with a dynamic temporal step, backpropagation through physics is typically tackled by the implicit function theorem.
-We found out that for our task, the custom-built Euler integrator with fixed temporal step delivers similar accuracy while being approximately $10\times$ faster; see comparison with~\cite{neural-ode-2021} in the experiments section.
+While the feedforward pass is usually based on Runge-Kutta integrator with a dynamic temporal step, backpropagation through physics is typically tackled by the implicit function theorem.
+We found out that for our task, the custom-built Euler integrator with fixed temporal step delivers similar accuracy while being approximately $10\times$ faster.